-- Rutland’s SCI was last updated in 2014 and is in need of review.
-There is a requirement for this to be reviewed every five years although the Council can review before then if deemed appropriate.
+- There is a requirement for the SCI to be reviewed every five years although the Council can review it before then if deemed appropriate.

-- The document has guided community involvement and consultation already undertaken in the preparation of the Local Plan as well as supplementary planning documents and planning applications.
+- The document guides community involvement and consultation undertaken in the preparation of the Local Plan as well as supplementary planning documents and planning applications.

-- Some of the proposed changes included in this review will be temporary, in response to COVID-19 safety guidelines which have affected all aspects of the Council’s planning functions.
+- Some of the changes included in the second review are temporary, in response to COVID-19 safety guidelines which have affected all aspects of the Council’s planning functions.
 In particular they have affected the ability to make documents available in public places including local libraries, hold exhibitions, circulate leaflets, attend forums or meetings and the submission of paper based representations as well as the ability for people and groups to meet together to prepare joint responses to applications and planning documents.

-- To address this, changes need to be made to the SCI which will enable the planning process to progress with a focus on electronic and web based formats as recommended by the Government.
+- To address this, changes have been made to the SCI which will enable the planning process to progress with a focus on electronic and web based formats as recommended by the Government.

-- The Government is now encouraging Local Planning Authorities to undertake an immediate review if their SCI so that plan-making can continue.
+- The Government encouraged Local Planning Authorities to undertake an immediate review of their SCI so that plan-making can continue.
 Government advice states:

 "The local planning authority should then make any temporary amendments that are necessary to allow plan-making to progress, and that continue to promote effective community engagement by means which are reasonably practicable.
 Local planning authorities are strongly encouraged to use online engagement methods to their full potential.”

 - Changes relating to the minimum requirements for Local Plan consultation set out in Appendix 1 reflect Government advice issued on 13 May 2020.
 These are temporary changes which will be reviewed by the Council when it is considered appropriate to do so.